 Across eight financial services organisations,

 of Black employees attended an independent school compared to

+of White employees.[1]

 19%

-of White employees.[1]

 Across ten law firms,

 23% of Black female employees attended an independent school, compared to

-52% white males and
+White males and

 60% of Asian males.[4]

 This compares to a national average of 7%.

-"

-"If, as a sector and as a nation, we want to maximise productivity, boost our economy, and ultimately create jobs, we must take a long hard look at who 'gets ahead' and how.
+66 "If, as a sector and as a nation, we want to maximise productivity, boost our economy, and ultimately create jobs, we must take a long hard look at who 'gets ahead' and how.
 To be globally competitive, we must be led by performance, and not just polish.
 I am proud to lead this taskforce for Government.
 It fits squarely with the City Corporation's 10 year Social Mobility Strategy, and complements our role as an Academy sponsor. "

-Catherine McGuinness, Chair of the taskforce Greater socio-economic diversity provides an opportunity to:
+Catherine McGuinness, Chair of the taskforce Chair of Policy and Resources, City of London Corporation Greater socio-economic diversity provides an opportunity to: